 China is one of the United States' biggest trade partners, receiving more than 20 percent of America's exports and among the top three leading countries from which imports derive, according to the U.S. Census Bureau.
-With rumors of a trade war brewing between the world's two largest countries, consumers and business owners can't help but feel a bit apprehensive about what may result from the tit-for-tat tariff duel.
+With the trade war continuing between the world's two largest countries, industries and businesses are feeling the effects, in varying degrees, from the ongoing economic conflict of the tit-for-tat tariff duel.

 U.S.-China trade war explained

-In a bid to renegotiate some of the long-standing trade agreements between the U.S. and China, President Donald Trump imposed tariffs earlier this year on a number of different imports originating from the Far East nation.
+In a bid to renegotiate some of the long-standing trade agreements between the U.S. and China, President Donald Trump imposed tariffs in early 2018 on a number of different imports originating from the Far East nation.
 The move resulted in retaliatory levies, setting off the trade war.
-Although the White House has argued the newly imposed tariffs are designed to bring China to the bargaining table, a number of Americans – both consumers as well as business owners – say higher tariffs do more harm than good.
-Indeed, 38 percent of respondents in a recent Gallup poll said tariffs have wounded the economy, with just 16 percent believing they've been a net positive.
-Additionally, while a majority have yet to feel its effects, 17 percent indicate the tariffs have hurt more than helped, only 6 percent indicating as much.
+Although the White House has argued that tariffs are designed to bring China to the bargaining table, a number of Americans – both consumers as well as business owners – say higher tariffs do more harm than good.
+A survey examining perceptions about the manufacturing industry released last month by Thomas revealed that 46 percent of Americans feel increasing tariffs on imported foreign goods and services are too disruptive for the U.S. economy.

+As of September 2019, the U.S. has imposed tariffs on more than $360 billion of Chinese goods – brought about through three rounds of tariffs in 2018 and a fourth one last month – with China retaliating with tariffs on upwards of $110 billion of U.S. products.
 When tariffs rise, they can have both short-term and long-term ramifications.
-Although the U.S. economy appears to be firing on all cylinders – evidenced by more than 1 million jobs created by employers so far in 2018 and a 20-year low jobless rate, among other indications – business owners that engage in foreign trade are on the lookout for alternative partners in Southeast Asia, the Journal of Commerce reported.
+Business owners that engage in foreign trade are on the lookout for alternative partners in Southeast Asia, the Journal of Commerce reported.
 Their successes have largely been hit and miss.
 Additionally, JOC.com noted that manufacturers are dialing down their rate of hiring – and in some cases laying off workers – due to costly input prices.
-All told, approximately $250 billion in Chinese products would be subject to the proposed tariffs, which would comprise around 50 percent of what the U.S. receives from the world's most-populated country, The Washington Post reported.

 American manufacturers’ take on tariffs